Powered By Blogger

 346.4 total in 14 weeks with F TROOP as a lead-in (24.7)

-ABC gave an early green light to THE FLYING NUN for the Thursday 8 PM slot in the Winter of 1967, so F TROOP would have been moved to another night if renewed.
-But at least going by ratings, that decision was debatable.
-THE FLYING NUN briefly improved on F TROOP's showing (see below) but BEWITCHED went from a 24.7 rating over the second half of 1966-67 with F TROOP as a lead-in to a 23.5 rating with NUN preceding it in 1967-68.
+ABC gave an early green light to THE FLYING NUN for the Thursday 8 PM slot in the Winter of 1967, so F TROOP would have been moved to another night had it returned.
+Going by the ratings (not the only consideration for networks, obviously), that decision was debatable.
+THE FLYING NUN briefly improved on F TROOP's showing (see more on that below) but BEWITCHED dropped from a 24.7 rating over the second half of 1966-67 with F TROOP as a lead-in to a 23.5 rating with NUN preceding it in 1967-68.

 THE FLYING NUN did--again, temporarily--improve upon F TROOP's showing on Thursdays.

 THE FLYING NUN appeared to be a hit and an improvement, after taking over for F TROOP.
 The sneak preview on September 7 averaged a 23.0 rating, which was higher than all but two F TROOP episodes the prior season.
 In addition, NUN lasted three seasons after taking over at 8 P.M.
 Thursdays and finished 1967-68 in 34th place, up 5 spots from F TROOP while DANIEL BOONE slipped from 27th (remember, I came up with 20.5, not 20.8 for 1966-67) to 29th (20.0, though I came up with 19.8--a total of 514 in 26 airings).
-So on the surface, this decision bore fruit, since BOONE fell 3 percent and NUN gained a little less than 2 percent on the numbers for full previous season.
+So on the surface this decision bore fruit, since BOONE fell 3 percent and NUN gained a little less than 2 percent on the full season F TROOP numbers during 1967-68 as a whole.

 Sources elsewhere gave NUN a 19.5 rating, but I came up with 19.7 rounding up.
 THE FLYING NUN had a higher high share-wise during the first half, but after Christmas came a lower low than F TROOP had in either half of the previous season (30.7 and 31.8 respectively), finishing below a 30 share for the second half.